pitheorem/PiCompositor/README.md

 There are some features that I'm looking forward to implement for later versions:
 + Merging or Grouping Layers directly within the interface
 + Shy Tags for layers, making them hidable from LAYERS LIST.
++ ColorTag selecting menu will be improved.
-+ Multi-layer relative parameter adjusting (currently any change on parameters will apply absolutely identical on all the selected layers)
++ Multi-layer relative parameter adjusting feature (currently any change on parameters will apply absolutely identical on all the selected layers)
-+ Viewer Developments (this is a big one - setting your transformations directly within Preview Panel could be a life-saver)
++ Preview Panel developments (Extendability in size + hands-on transform adjustments directly within viewer)
 + Effects list for each layer.
 + Got a cool idea? [drop me an email.](mailto:pitheorem@gmail.com)